fb pixel

 We tapped psychologists specializing in work life to explain why layoffs at home lead to a very special type of funk.
 Plus, the best way forward.

-As anyone who’s been multitasking over Zoom the past few years can tell you, the lines between work and home have dramatically frayed—one reason why getting laid off now is messier emotionally, says psychologist and leadership coach Jacinta M. Jiménez, PsyD, author of The Burnout Fix.
+As anyone who’s been multitasking over Zoom or Teams the past few years can tell you, the lines between work and home have dramatically frayed—one reason why getting laid off now is messier emotionally, says psychologist and leadership coach Jacinta M. Jiménez, PsyD, author of The Burnout Fix.

-While Taylor Swift, as she sings in “Closure,” may have been fine moving on with only the help of her spite, beer, and candles, most of us need actual closure.
+Taylor Swift, as she sings in “Closure,” may have been fine moving on with only the help of her spite, beer, and candles, but most of us need actual closure.
 “The physical transition of packing up your things and leaving your workplace serves as a ‘goodbye’ to work,” Dr. Jiménez explains.
 “It gives you that final closure.”

 When you’re waved farewell while working from home, it can take longer to mentally process what a major change just occurred—because, physically, you’re still in the same place.
 You wake up the next day, your laptop and pink Yeti waiting, but you have no job to do.
 So much sameness can make you feel restless and unsettled, says Dr. Jiménez, making it tricky to really move forward.
 (T. Swift: How you do it, girl?)